sonots/ruby-nogvl-sample/README.md

   PID USER      PR  NI    VIRT    RES    SHR S  %CPU %MEM     TIME+ COMMAND 30914 sonots    20   0  145948  14744   4716 S 301.6  0.0   0:18.47 ruby test.rb
 ```

+Also, it is possible to stop computation with Ctrl-C.

 ## Effect of No GVL